MarkAdell/my_articles/to_do_lists/README.md

 ### Prioritize your tasks

-Order your tasks based on their importance.
+Order your tasks based on their priority.
 In the case of equally important tasks, I usually start with the more annoying ones.
 By doing this, you ensure that you will complete the important tasks each day.

-Please note that it's important to order your pool of to-dos too.
+Please note that it's important to prioritize tasks on your pool of to-dos too.

 ### Be realistic

-When filling your Daily to-do list, avoid adding more tasks than you can complete, considering your available time and energy for the day.
+When filling your Daily to-do list, avoid adding more tasks than you can complete, considering your energy and available time for the day.

 ### Start with yesterday's leftovers

 If for some reason you didn't complete all of yesterday's tasks, consider starting with the uncompleted ones.
-This prevents the same task from remaining on your daily to-do list for multiple days.
+This prevents uncompleted tasks from lingering on your daily to-do list for multiple days.

-If an uncompleted task remains on your daily to-do list for more than two days, consider moving it back to the pool of to-dos, and only move it to your daily to-do list when you are ready to complete it.
+If an uncompleted task stays in your daily to-do list for more than two days, consider moving it back to the pool of to-dos, and only move it to your daily to-do list when you are ready to complete it.

-### Ensure that tasks on your pool of to-dos don't rot
+### Ensure that tasks on your pool of to-dos do not rot

-Some tasks on your pool of to-dos may remain there for many days or even weeks.
-It's a bit tricky to handle this problem.
-What I do is, from time to time, I go over my pool of to-dos and try to include one or two of these tasks in my daily to-do list, regardless of their priority.
+Some tasks may stay in your pool of to-dos for many days or even weeks.
+To handle this problem, from time to time, I go over my pool of to-dos and try to include one or two of these tasks in my daily to-do list, regardless of their priority.

 ### Set deadlines